-4.6 BOOT PROM OPERATION
+4.7 BOOT PROM OPERATION

-The AT/LANTIC Controller supports an optional boot PROM, the address and size of which can be set in Configuration Register C. This boot PROM can be any 8 bits wide storage device implemented with a non-volatile technology.
+The DP83907 supports an optional boot PROM, the address and size of which can be set in Configuration Register C. This boot PROM can be any 8-bit wide storage device implemented with a non-volatile technology.
 Write cycles to this device can be enabled and disabled by programming Configuration Register B. This can be used to prevent unwanted write cycles to certain devices, such as a Flash EEPROM.
-It should be noted that the address pins for the boot PROM should be connected directly to the ISA bus.
-The AT/LANTIC Controller supplies the chip select to the device and buffers the data onto and from the ISA bus, so the memory support data bus should be connected to the boot PROM's data pins.
+The DP83907 supplies the chip select to the device and buffers the data on to and from the ISA bus, so the memory support data bus should be connected to the boot PROM's data pins.

-4.7 DP8390 CORE (NETWORK INTERFACE CONTROLLER)
+4.8 DP8390 CORE (NETWORK INTERFACE CONTROL-LER)

-The DP8390 Core logic, Figure 12, contains the Serializer/ Deserializer which is controlled by the Protocol PLA, DMA Control, FIFO, Address Comparator, Multicast Hashing Register.
-The DP8390 core implements all of the IEEE 802.3 Media access control functions for the AT/LANTIC Controller, and interfaces to the internal ENDEC (on the left of the block diagram) and also interfaces to the Bus Interface and memory support bus via a number of address, data and control signal (and the right side of the block diagram).
+The DP8390 Core logic, Figure 12, contains the Serializer/ Deserializer which is controlled by the Protocol PLA, DMA Control, FIFO, Address Comparator and Multicast Hashing Register.
+The DP8390 core implements all of the IEEE 802.3 Media access control functions for the DP83907 and interfaces to the internal ENDEC (on the left of the block diagram) and to the Bus Interface and memory support bus via a number of address, data and control signals (the right side of the block diagram).
 The following sections describe the functions of the DP8390 core.